 Follow Joshua McCallum

-Joshua McCallum is the senior Fixed Income Economist at UBS Global Asset Management, where he provides economic analysis to support and challenge portfolio managers.
+Joshua McCallum is Head of Fixed Income Economics at UBS Global Asset Management, where he provides economic analysis to support and challenge portfolio managers.
 Before joining UBS in 2005, Joshua worked for the UK Treasury, dealing with an eclectic range of topics including international macroeconomics, the UK budget, economic reform in Europe, and post-conflict fiscal policy in Iraq.

 The products, services, information and/or materials contained within these web pages may not be available for residents of certain jurisdictions.
 Please consult the sales restrictions relating to the products or services in question for further information.